AlekseiShkurin/EDWARD_IBM_hackathon/README.md

 ###EDWARD
-*EDWARD is aimed to afford user to run convolutional neural network for image classificstion and customize it according to the data used.
-It provides basic*
+*EDWARD is aimed to afford user running convolutional neural network for image classification and customize it according to the data used.*

 ####File list
 --------------------------------------------------------------------------------------------------------------------------